Kylsha/easyPlugin/README.md

 ### Quickstart guide
 easyPlugin is a single-windowed widget that allows user to create a template of a plugin with minimum steps.
 The result is a folder with plugin contents and zip-file itself.

 Mandatory user inputs are: **Plugin title**, **Plugin type** and **Out folder**.
-Another information may be mentioned.
+Another information (author, mail tracker etc.) is not necessary but recommended to be written.

-**Plugin title** is the name of a plugin.
+**1. Plugin title** is the name of a plugin.
 It should be written with english characters only and no numbers or punctuation signs (only underscore sign allowed).
 This name will be used as a future name of a plugin and in some Python classes names.

-**Plugin type** is a sample type of a plugin.
+**2. Plugin type** is a sample type of a plugin.
 It is not some classification of plugin types, just a setup for popular scenarios of plugin use.
 * **Action** type will make plugin do some action just by pressing a plugin icon.
 * **Widget** type is a simple widget template which can be either modified or rewritten completely.
 * **Map tool** is a simple mapping tool which makes plugin button checkable.
 It makes a pointer tool which puts point on map by pressing cursor on canvas.
 Can be deactivated by pressing plugin button one more time or selecting another map tool in QGIS.
 * **Custom** type means user can take some script and make it launching from plugin button.
+When this type is selected, a custom Python file has to be selected as well.
 Note that this is a kind of dirty solution.
 Plugin will just execute a file, not importing user's script modules and other parts that can be reached from main plugin file.
 The better solution would be to edit plugin's main Python file and import script in a right way.

-**Out folder** is a path to a folder which will be used as place where plugin data will be stored as well as zip-file.,
+**3. Out folder** is a path to a folder which will be used as place where plugin data will be stored as well as zip-file.

 Once **Plugin title**, **Plugin type** and **Out folder** forms are completed, user can generate plugin by clicking the appropriate button.
 Then there will be a question whether to install plugin or not.

-Let's say a plugin is named like **test_plugin**, type is **Action** and Out folder is **_C:\GIS\plugin_folder_**.
-If user installs plugin and test it by pressing a plugin button, a blue notification bar will be apeared in current QGIS project.
+Let's say a plugin is named like `test_plugin`, type is `Action` and Out folder is `C:\GIS\plugin_folder`.
+If user installed plugin and test it by pressing a plugin button, a blue notification bar will be appeared in current QGIS project.
 It means that everything is okay and plugin works.

 ### Editing plugin contents